Matched Savings Scheme Payment

-- be on Income Management excluding Voluntary Income Management and Cape York Income Management
+be on Income Management excluding Voluntary Income Management and Cape York Income Management

-- have completed or registered for an approved money management course on or before 30 September
+> - have completed or registered for an approved money management course on or before 30 September

-- show that you have been saving some of your money that is not income managed for at least 13 weeks.
+> - show that you have been saving some of your money that is not income managed for at least 13 weeks.
 You must have started your savings on or before 1 October 2015

-- have saved the same amount of money that you want matched in your personal savings account, and
+> - have saved the same amount of money that you want matched in your personal savings account, and

+>

-All your Matched Savings Scheme Payment will be income-managed.
+> All of your Matched Savings Scheme Payment will be income managed.

+>

-An approved money-management course is a course that has been approved by the Department of Families, Housing, Community Services and Indigenous Affairs.
-These approved money-management courses cover subjects such as:
+> An approved Money Management course is a course that has been approved by the Department of Social Services.
+These approved Money Management courses cover subjects such as:

+>

-- money planning
+> - money planning